torsteins/inf102f18-mandatory1/README.md

 be answered in the pdf, task c consists of coding.

-**a)** The array `[ null, T, P, R, N, H, O, A, E, I, G ]` represents a 1-indexed max heap in a priority queue of characters.
+**a)** The array `[ null, T, P, R, N, H, O, A, E, I, G ]` represents a 1-indexed max heap in a priority queue of type `Character`.
 What does the array look like after `S` is added to the priority queue?